tetra-framework/tetra/docs/components.md

 Pushes a given URL to the URL bar of your browser.
 This adds the URL to the browser history, so "back buttons" would work.

+Mind the note for URL changes below!

 ### `replace_url(url)`

 Replaces the current browser URL with the new one.
 This method does not add the URL to the browser history, it just replaces it.

+Mind the note for URL changes below!

 ### `update_search_param(param, value)`